 Some of the directors and officers of Fortune Bay are directors and officers of other companies, some of which are in the same business as Fortune Bay.
 Some of Fortune Bay's directors and officers will continue to pursue the acquisition, exploration and, if warranted, the development of mineral resource properties on their own behalf and on behalf of other companies, and situations may arise where they will be in direct competition with Fortune Bay.
 Fortune Bay's directors and officers are required by law to act in the best interests of Fortune Bay.
 They may have the same obligations to the other companies in respect of which they act as directors and officers.
-Discharge of their obligations to Fortune Bay may result in a breach of their obligations to the other companies.
+Discharge of their obligations to Fortune Bay may result in a breach of their obligations to the other companies and, in certain circumstances, this could expose Fortune Bay to liability to those companies.
 Similarly, discharge by the directors and officers of their obligations to the other companies could result in a breach of their obligation to act in the best interests of Fortune Bay.
 Such conflicting legal obligations may expose Fortune Bay to liability to others and impair its ability to achieve its business objectives.